imdrasil/jennifer.cr/docs/getting_started.md

     version: "~> 0.3.0"
 ```

-It is shipped with SQLite driver so you don't need add it explicitly.
+It is shipped with SQLite driver.

 In this tutorial we will be using PostgreSQL adapter.